 For every 5 pounds of cabbage, you will need 3 tablespoons of salt.
 First, cut the core out of your cabbage.

 Shred your cabbage and mix with salt.
 I added caraway seed, but that is optional.
 Put cabbage mixture in a crock, bucket, or another food-grade container.

 Now beat the heck out of the cabbage with a large wooden or plastic spoon until juices start to release.
 This is a great chore for kids.
 I leave mine set for awhile to let the salt do its job, and then come back and tamp down more.
 The goal is to have enough liquid to cover the cabbage.
 If you don’t have enough liquid, simply make a salt water solution and add to mixture.

 Place a plate big enough to cover the cabbage, over the mixture.
 Put a heavy weight on top of the plate.
 I used a mason jar filled with water.
 Cover with towel.
 I checked on the mixture every week, for three weeks, washing the plate and jar, and replacing it.

 It looks very sauerkrautish, don’t you think?

-The sauerkraut can be stored in the refrigerator in a covered container for several months, but I like canning mine.
+The sauerkraut can be stored in the refrigerator in a covered container for 6 months, and whatever I haven’t eaten by then I can.
+Canning will compromise the probiotic benefits of fermenting, however.
 Just fill clean canning jars, leaving 1/2 inch head space, making sure the brine, or added water, is covering the top.

 Seal with rims, and new lids and water bath can for 20 minutes for pints, and 25 minutes for quarts.